upros/ATLS/draft-friel-tls-atls.md

 These two scenarios are described in more detail in {{application-layer-end-to-end-security-use-cases}}.

 This document describes how clients and applications can leverage standard TLS software stacks to establish secure end-to-end encrypted connections at the application layer.
-The connections may establish TLS {{RFC5246}} {{RFC8446}} or DTLS {{RFC6347}} {{I-D.ietf-tls-dtls13}} sessions.
+TLS {{RFC5246}} {{RFC8446}} or DTLS {{RFC6347}} {{I-D.ietf-tls-dtls13}} can be used and this document is agnostic to the versions being used.
 There are multiple advantages to reuse of existing TLS software stacks for establishment of application layer secure connections.
 These include:

 - many clients and application services already include a TLS software stack, so there is no need to include yet another software stack in the software build
 - no need to define a new cryptographic negotiation, authentication, and key exchange protocol between clients and services